 - Take a friend or relative that knows you well who can take notes and provide emotional support – It is important to have emotional support in these meetings from someone who knows you well enough that they can step in and take over if your emotions get the better of you.

-- Agree action points and set a time frame for these – You want this meeting to lead to some actions.
-Make sure these are noted and who is responsible for them and the time frame by which they are going to be completed
+- Agree on action points and set a time frame for these – You want this meeting to lead to some actions.
+Make sure these are noted and who is responsible for them and the time frame by which they are going to be completed.

-- Agree a date for another meeting to review progress of the action points – It is important to continue to have this dialogue and check in with what progress has been made and what else might need to be done.
-So before ending the meeting agree another date for a future meeting
+- Agree on a date for another meeting to review the progress of the action points – It is important to continue to have this dialogue and check in with what progress has been made and what else might need to be done.
+So before ending the meeting agree on another date for a future meeting.

 - Share notes and action points after the meeting with everyone – The notes should simply represent a record of what was said, by whom and what was agreed.
-Make sure that you share these with all concerned to act as reminder
+Make sure that you share these with all concerned to act as a reminder.

 Never forget they are your child, you are their parent, you know your child better than anyone.